-Chinese music uses the 5-tone musical system — the palace, merchant, horn, levy, and feather — which are equivalent to the do-re-me-sol-la of Western music.
+Chinese music uses the 5-tone musical system — the palace, merchant, horn, levy, and feather — which is equivalent to the do-re-me-sol-la of Western music.
 These correspond to the five internal organs of the human body — the spleen, lung, liver, heart, and kidneys.
 These, in turn, correspond to the “five emotions” — thinking, sadness, anger, joy, and fear.

 The five-tone musical system can adjust the five internal organs through the five emotions.
 For example, the merchant tone clears the lungs; listening to the merchant tone helps to prevent colds and improves respiratory health.
 At the same time, the lungs control sadness, and any sorrow will injure the lungs.
 So listening to music composed around the merchant tone will improve one’s mood, which is very beneficial.

 However, not all music is good for your health.
 Modern music — such as heavy metal music, hip hop, and punk music — is found not to be helpful to human health and is, in fact, detrimental.
 Russian medical scientist Vladimir N. Anisimov surveyed 8,775 musicians in 2014 and found that rock musicians have the shortest lifespan, with men and women averaging 43.6 years and 37.6 years respectively.
 On the other hand, among the five occupations that have lifespans up to 90 years old, four of them were taken up by classical musicians — namely, harpists, composers, violinists, and cellists.

 Research at the University of California at Berkeley also confirmed that people who engaged in or listened to heavy metal and hip-hop music have the shortest lifespans among their American counterparts.